lukaspetersen/Learning_Based_Data_Streaming/README.md

-- [X] Create bloom filter
 - [ ] Implement heavy hitters on top of count-min sketch
-  - [X] Needs another type conversion.
-Maybe hashcodes?
+  - [ ] Create preprocessing in main method
 - [ ] New Data set
 - [ ] Create basic ML classifier
 - [ ] Refactor and clean-up